HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 H, L, LL, HH, LH (Rising), HL (Falling)
 HH, HL and LL, LH sequences only occur on long vowels.
 Tone may also be indicated on nasals. ⟨ n, ń ⟩

+#####Classification of tonal orthographic marking
+Following Roberts (2009:143) the Navajo tonal orthography would be a case of "exhaustive" tone marking because it is less than one tone mark per pitch level in the language.
+Roberts points out that others have called this "minimal" marking.
+Reasons for his change in termonology are well presented and the reader hear is encouraged to read Robert's arguements.

+* Roberts, David.
+2009.
+Visual Crowding and the tone orthography of African languages.
+Written Language & Literacy 12.1: 140-55. http://dx.doi.org/10.1075/wll.12.1.07rob

 ####Nasality
 Vowels may be produced with with nasal resonation.
 Nasality is indicated with an [ogonek](https://en.wikipedia.org/wiki/Ogonek) ⟨ ˛ ⟩ mark below the vowel.
 Typographically this mark appears in the center of the character (as apposed to the European style of having the mark appear to the right edge of the character).